ashkanito/projet-x/README.md

 before running the code

 ## Instructions
-The code is run first compile simulation.c
+The code is run first compile *simulation.c*
 ```{bash}
 gcc simulation.c
 ```
+And then run it

 ```{bash}
 ./a.exe